icpac-igad/sewaa-forecasts-package/README.md

 ## Updating the systems

 With `git`, updates can be merged into the existing project folder.
 This would be followed by re-building `docker` images and restarting services.
-To pull update patches, change current directory to the directory with `sewaa-forecasts-package`; that is;
+To pull update patches, change current directory to the directory with sewaa forecasts package code.

 > `cd /path/to/sewaa-forecasts-package`

+updates can be grabbed using a single management command `update`

+> `bash manager.sh update`

+Alternatively, this can be manually achieved using below steps.
+First update the package codebase.

 > `git pull origin main`

 Then rebuild images